Yi-sir/gloo/docs/algorithms.md

 # Algorithms

-Index of algorithms provided by Gloo and their semantics.
+Index of algorithms provided by Sophon and their semantics.

 Variables used:
 * **P**: Number of processes/machines